wybo/agentbase/README.md

 [**agentsets.coffee**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/agentsets.html) contains the three subclasses of AgentSet: Patches, Agents, and Links along with the three classes they manage: Patch, Agent, and Link.

 [**model.coffee**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/model.html) is the top level integration for all the agentsets and is subclassed by all user models.

-[**template.html**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/template.html) is a trivial subclass of Model showing the basic structure how you build your own models.
-In addition, the models/dir contains 10 simple models used in teaching NetLogo.
+[**template.html**](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/docs/template.html) is a trivial subclass of Model showing the basic structure how you build your own models.
+In addition, the models/ directory contains 10 simple models used in teaching NetLogo.
+You can [run the model here.](http://htmlpreview.github.com/?https://raw.github.com/backspaces/agentscript/master/template.html)

 #### Sample Models

-The models/ dir contains tiny models used to test the system and offer examples to get started with.
+The models/ directory contains tiny models used to test the system and offer examples to get started with.
 These also use the htmlpreview project to view directly on github.

 [**ants.html**](http://htmlpreview.github.com/?https://github.com/backspaces/agentscript/blob/master/models/ants.html) Ant foraging with nest and food pheromone diffusion.